 - Never give aspirin to a child in general but especially one with chickenpox.
 A deadly disease called Reye's syndrome has been associated with children taking aspirin, especially if they have chickenpox.
 Be sure to check the contents of any other over-the-counter medications for aspirin or salicylates because these are often found mixed with over-the-counter cold medications.

 - Chickenpox can occasionally affect the cornea, the clear front portion of the eye.
-If your child develops chickenpox on the tip of the nose or in the eyes, see your doctor immediately.
+If your child develops chickenpox on the tip of the nose it is usually a precursor to having the eyes infected.
+See your doctor immediately.

-- See a doctor immediately also if yours child develops in the genital regions internally or inside of the mouth.
+- See a doctor immediately also if your child develops lesions in the genital regions internally or inside of the mouth.

 A paramyxovirus causes the measles.
 A safe and effective vaccine is available to prevent this disease, but outbreaks in people who have not been adequately vaccinated still happen.